When an acquaintance turned up at his house with a little cash and a job offer, Antonio Jose dos Santos Filho thought he'd finally caught a break.

 "The guard would threaten us, telling us that 'we didn't bring you here to play or rest, we brought you here to work,' " says Antonio.
 "I was scared."

 Brazil was the last country in the Americas to abolish slavery when it did so in 1888.
 But each year, an estimated 10,000 Brazilians fall prey to its insidious modern manifestation.
 No longer is it the buying and selling of human beings as it was for centuries.
-Instead, a recruiter is paid to lure workers from the impoverished northeast to work on ranches in the Amazon's vast agricultural frontier or on sugar cane plantations in central and southern Brazil.
+Instead, a recruiter is paid to lure workers from the impoverished northeast to work on ranches in the Amazon's vast agricultural frontier or on sugar cane farms in central and southern Brazil.
 Far from their families and out of reach of official inspectors, workers are trapped.
 They labor to pay off a never-ending "debt" for their food, travel and accommodations.

 Slavery's links to goods we buy